timoweiss/de.htwg.se.go/README.md

 * [Timo Weiß](https://twitter.com/Timo_Weiss)

 ## How
-If you run the application, it will initialize a simple Text-UI (as you can see below).
+If you run the application, it will initialize a simple Text-UI and Graphical-UI (as you can see below).

+If the state of the game changes (eg. setting a stone in the TUI), both views will render again (Observer-Pattern).

 The usage is like stealing candy from a baby.